NaliniRaghav/Raghavendra_Nalini_FoodDeliveryApp_Capstone_FrontEnd/README.md

 App.jsx serves as the main React application, routing and orchestrating the components. main.jsx is the entry point that renders the React application in the browser.
 The project’s documentation, guidelines, and setup instructions are outlined in the README.md file at the root level, providing a comprehensive overview of the application and its components.

 API Endpoints

-User Authentication
+The available API routes are:
+Users API
-POST /api/users/signup: Register a new user.
+POST /api/users/signup - To create a new user account.
- POST /api/users/login: Login for existing users.
-POST /api/users/reset-password: Request a password reset.
+POST /api/users/login - To log in an existing user.
+GET /api/users/me - To get the current user profile.
+PUT /api/users/me - To update the current user profile.
+GET /api/users - To get all users.
+GET /api/users/{user_id} - To get a single user by ID.
+DELETE /api/users/{user_id} - To delete a user by ID.
+POST /api/users/reset-password - To reset the user's password.

-Restaurants
+Restaurants API
+GET /api/restaurants/cuisines - To get all unique cuisine types.
+GET /api/restaurants/zipcodes - To get unique zip codes from restaurants.
+POST /api/restaurants - To create a new restaurant.
- GET /api/restaurants: Get a list of restaurants with optional filters (cuisine, location, rating).
+GET /api/restaurants - To get a list of all restaurants.
- GET /api/restaurants/: Get details of a specific restaurant by ID.
+GET /api/restaurants/{id} - To get a single restaurant by ID.
- Menu Items
-GET /api/menuItems/restaurants/
+PATCH /api/restaurants/{id}/image - To update a restaurant's image.
+POST /api/restaurants/{id}/menuItems - To add a menu item to a restaurant.
+DELETE /api/restaurants/{id} - To delete a restaurant by ID.
-Get a list of menu items for a specific restaurant.
+GET /api/menuItems/restaurants/{restaurantId}/menu - To get menu items for a specific restaurant.

-Cart and Order
-Order items
+Menu Items API
+POST /api/menuItems - To create a new menu item.
+GET /api/menuItems - To get all menu items.
+GET /api/menuItems/restaurants/:restaurantId/menu - To get menu items by restaurant ID.
+GET /api/menuItems/:id - To get a single menu item by ID.
+PUT /api/menuItems/:id - To update a menu item by ID.
+DELETE /api/menuItems/:id - To delete a menu item by ID.
+PATCH /api/menuItems/:id/image - To update a menu item's image.

-API
+Orders API
-GET /api/orders: Retrieve all orders with details populated for users, restaurants, and items.
+GET /api/orders - To get all order details.
-GET /api/orders/:id: Retrieve a specific order by ID.
+GET /api/orders/:id - To get details of a specific order by ID.
-POST /api/orders: Create a new order.
+POST /api/orders - To create a new order.
-PUT /api/orders/:id: Update an order by ID.
+PUT /api/orders/:id - To update an existing order by ID.
-DELETE /api/orders/:id: Delete an order by ID.
+DELETE /api/orders/:id - To delete an order by ID.

 Setup and Installation